 Seizures.
 Although rare, Vraylar can cause seizures as a side effect.
 You’re more at risk for this side effect if you have epilepsy or had seizures in the past.
 Talk with your doctor about whether Vraylar is the right treatment for you.

 Allergic reaction.
 You should not take Vraylar if you’ve ever had an allergic reaction to Vraylar or any of its ingredients.
 Talk with your doctor about which other treatments are better choices for you.

-There are no known interactions between taking Vraylar and consuming alcohol.
+There are no known interactions between Vraylar and alcohol.

-However, drinking alcohol may increase your risk for certain side effects of Vraylar, such as sleepiness and fatigue (lack of energy).
-Talk with your doctor about how much alcohol is safe for you to consume while you’re taking Vraylar.
+However, drinking alcohol may increase your risk for certain side effects of Vraylar, such as sleepiness and fatigue.
+If you drink alcohol, talk with your doctor about how much alcohol is safe for you to consume while you’re taking Vraylar.

 Pregnancy and breastfeeding while taking Vraylar